KimthinaLy/Pattern-and-Software-Design/Structural-Patterns/README.md

 # 🧱 [Structural Patterns](Structural-Patterns)

-Deal with how classes and objects are composed to form larger structures.
+Structural-Patterns - Deal with how classes and objects are composed to form larger structures.

 - [Adapter](Adapter)
 - [Bridge](Bridge)